vekatze/neut/book/src/executing-the-function-type.md

 let env-clone = env-type(1, env) // copy the environment using the type of it

-let new-ptr = malloc(3)      // allocate new memory region for our new closure store(new-ptr[0], env-type) store(new-ptr[1], env-clone) store(new-ptr[2], label)
+let new-ptr = malloc(mul-int(3, word-size)) // allocate new memory region for our new closure store(new-ptr[0], env-type) store(new-ptr[1], env-clone) store(new-ptr[2], label)